Food Scraps, Composting & Worm Farms

 Food Scraps are Good to Go in Mount Barker

-If you live in the designated 'Township' kerbside collection area and are entitled to a green bin you will have received a small kitchen container and roll of compostable bags to help with composting food scraps via the green bin.
+If you live in the designated 'Township' kerbside collection area and are entitled to a green bin you will have received a small kitchen container ('caddy') and are entitled to one roll of compostable bags each year to help with composting food scraps via the green bin.

 Replacement rolls of compostable bags for your kitchen caddy are now available from Council's Office at 6 Dutton Road, Mount Barker and the Library at 5 Dumas Street, Mount Barker.

 Please remember no plastic or biodegradable bags in the green bin, only compostable bags that will break down during the composting process.

 Q - When were the containers delivered?

 A - The containers and compostable bags were delivered in November 2013.

 A - One aerated container (kitchen caddy) and one roll of 150 compostable bags were delivered to each household within the kerbside green bin service area.

 Q - I have moved in to a newly built home and don't have a caddy or kerbside bins.A - Please complete an application for a kerbside collection service, which can be found on Council's website on the Waste and Recycling Overview page under new and additional service.
 The application will include an option to request a kitchen caddy and one will be delivered with your blue and yellow bins at no extra cost.

 The resident is responsible for provision and maintenance of a suitable green coloured 240 Litre mobile garbage bin.